Section 4: Discussion And Consequences

 Purpose:

-1. The policy of the Hospital is to facilitate and promote a family patient and centred approach to care.
-The Hospital has outlined guidelines which preserves the patient’s and family members’ autonomy.
+The policy of the Hospital is to facilitate and promote a family-patient-centred approach to care.
+The hospital has outlined guidelines that preserve the autonomy of patients and family members.

 Description:

-1. The family forms an integral part of the patient’s care and this is the basis of the patient and family centred approach.
+The family forms an integral part of the patient’s care, and this is the basis of the patient and family-centred approach.
 It is important that healthcare professionals embrace the needs of patients and family members.
-The family of family members during resuscitation is advantageous to patients as it allows family members to demonstrate support; satisfy the need for information and involvement; and provides an outlet for psychological, social, emotional and spiritual needs to be met.
+The family of family members during resuscitation is advantageous to patients as it allows family members to demonstrate support, satisfy the need for information and involvement, and provide an outlet for psychological, social, emotional and spiritual needs to be met.
 The allowance of family presence should be determined based on the individual situation to maintain a safe environment, which will require the judgment of a healthcare team member.

 Policies and Procedures: